 Maharashtra Public Service Commision,MPSC exam

-Admission Open .MPSC Preliminary Examination .Course duration - 6 Months, fees 9000/-
+Admission Open .MPSC Preliminary and mains Examination .Course duration - 12 Months, fees 26000/-

 MPSC Exam System